PratikOfficiel/chrome-extension-2/README.md

 ## Usage

 Once installed, simply visit any product page on Flipkart or Amazon.
 The extension will automatically scan the page for current product's images and download high-quality versions of them.
-To see the difference try saving images from this product pages manually using save image as or open image in new tab.
+To see the impact try saving images from this product pages manually using save image as or open image in new tab.